AhmedSalem2020/microservices-demo/README.md

 ## Acceptance Criteria

-The project ensures best practices in Terraform-based infrastructure provisioning.
-This includes correct networking and security settings, such as adhering to required IP ranges and enforcing least privilege principles for IAM roles.
-A fully functional CI/CD pipeline deploys the microservices, exposing the frontend via a LoadBalancer.
+As a Client, I want to ensure that the infrastructure for the microservices application is provisioned using Terraform with best practices.
+This includes establishing correct networking and security configurations, such as adhering to required IP ranges and enforcing least privilege principles for IAM roles.
+Additionally, I want a fully functional CI/CD pipeline that automatically deploys the microservices to a GKE cluster, exposing the frontend via a LoadBalancer.

 ## Architecture